mglantz/ansible-demo-ci/README.md

 # ansible-demo-ci
-Demo repository for testing Molecule and GitHub actions to do Ansible testing
+Demonstration of how you can use Molecule testing inside of GitHub actions to ensure your Ansible code is always tested.

 ## Content
 ```